Siege of Suffolk

 The siege of Suffolk, also known as the Battle of Suffolk, took place from April 11 to May 4, 1863, near Suffolk, Virginia during the American Civil War.

 Background

-In 1863 Lt.
-Gen. James Longstreet was placed in command of the Confederate Department of Virginia and North Carolina.
+In 1863 Lieutenant General James Longstreet was placed in command of the Confederate Department of Virginia and North Carolina.
 Longstreet was given four objectives: (1) to protect Richmond, (2) give support to Robert E. Lee's Army of Northern Virginia if and when needed, (3) forage and gather supplies for the Confederate armies, (4) to capture the Union garrison at Suffolk if possible.
 Longstreet had three divisions of troops from the Army of Northern Virginia and North Carolina.

+In cooperation with Major General D. H. Hill's advance on Washington, North Carolina, Longstreet with divisions under major generals John Bell Hood and George Pickett besieged the Union garrison at Suffolk commanded by Major General John J. Peck.
+The Union works were formidable and manned by 25,000 men, opposed to Longstreet's 20,000.